AngeloDotNet/MinimalApi.Identity/README.md

 Modular dynamic identity manager for users, roles, claims and more for access control in Asp.Net Mvc Core and Web API, using .NET 8 Minimal API, Entity Framework Core and SQL Server.

+> [!IMPORTANT]
+> **This library is still under development of new implementations and in the process of creating the related documentation.**

 ### 🛠️ Installation

 The library is available on NuGet, just search for _Identity.Module.API_ in the Package Manager GUI or run the following command in the .NET CLI: